 In 1941, a psychologist turned comic writer name William Morton, introduced a female superhero for the first time in comic book history called Wonder Woman.
 This was during a period when comics were were being marketed for the male demographic.
-As the years went on, the character’s legacy inspired more female superheroes including Batgirl, Supergirl, Black Widow, Gamora, The Powerpuff Girls, Raven, She-Hulk etc.
+As the years went on, the character’s legacy inspired more female superheroes including Batgirl, Supergirl, Black Widow, Gamora, The Powerpuff Girls, Starfire, Raven, She-Hulk etc.

 Todays following article contains no SPOILERS feel free to read it if you haven’t got chance to witness her solo movie.

 Beautiful: The performances from Gal Gadot and Chris Pine was the highlight of this film including their chemistry together which felt natural it makes you care about them.

 Other Cast Members such as Robin Wright, Connie Nielsen & David Thewlis all did a decent job for their respective performances.

 Patty Jenkins did an excellent job directing the film.

 The tone is lighter with suitable humor.
 WB must’ve taken some notes on why Superman can’t be Nolafied.
 It means most filmmakers directing superhero pictures are trying to imitate Christopher Nolan’s The Dark Knight Trilogy to make it feel more darker, realistic, mopey, philosophical, dramatic, emo, tragic, edgy, gothic, depressing, gritty, grungy, sad, adult, you name it.